Explainer

 7. Don’t forget the clean-up.

 The holiday aftermath can leave behind a major mess.
 During cleanup, assess your needs for the upcoming year, keep whatever can can be reused and repurposed.
-As for the rest, donate any surplus decor that you’re not likely to use next season and ensure all that can be recycled, is put in its proper bin.
-Minimizing what eventually lands in the trash is one key to keeping the festivities low-waste and environmentally sustainable.
+As for the rest, donate any surplus decor that you’re not likely to use next season and take care that all that can be recycled is put in its proper bin.

 The holidays can be an overwhelming time for anyone who worries about their impact on the planet.
 But they don’t have to be.
-A few easy steps can help you enjoy the festive season while sticking to your sustainability goals.
+Taking the steps you can will help you enjoy the festive season in a more sustainable way.